Diegolede/Diegolede/README.md

 I am a self-taught student of frontend programming but I am also interested in cybersecurity, which I will study in the near future.

-🌱 I'm currently learning Python
+🌱 I'm currently learning Python <br>
-🐧 I really want to collaborate on open source projects following the Linux philosophy.
+🐧 I really want to collaborate on open source projects following the Linux philosophy.<br>
-✔ If you need help with something you can ask me without problem 🎮I love playing video games, 🎵 listening to music and 📖 reading Philosophy books 📫 Contact me at: <a href="diegoledesma9@outlook.com">diegoledesma9@outlook.com</a>
+✔ If you need help with something you can ask me without problem.<br>
+🎮I love playing video games, 🎵 listening to music and 📖 reading Philosophy books.<br>
+📫 Contact me at: <a href="diegoledesma9@outlook.com">diegoledesma9@outlook.com</a>

 <b>My Skills Include</b>